Neural Plasticity Networks: Network Expansion

 \section{Network Expansion}

 So far we have described NPN in the context of network sparsification.
 Thanks to the flexibility of $L_0$-ARM, it is straightforward to extend it to network expansion.
 Instead of starting from a large network for pruning, we can expand a small network by adding neurons during training, an analogy of growing a brain from small to large.
 Specifically, given the level of activity of a neuron is determined by its $\phi$, a new neuron can be added to the network with a large $\phi$ such that it will be activated in future training epochs.
 If this neuron is useful at reducing the $L_0$-regularized loss function~(\ref{eq:L0-obj}), its $\phi$ value will be increased such that it will be activated more often in the future; otherwise, it will be gradually deactivated and pruned away in the future.
-At each training epoch, we add a new neuron to a layer if (a) the $L_0$-regularized loss plateaus, and (b) that layer has no redundant neuron.
-This means that the network doesn't have enough capacity to reduce the loss further, therefore new neurons will be added to the layers that need more capacities.
-The network expansion will terminate when the $L_0$-regularized loss plateaus and no more neurons can be added to any layer of the network.
-This is the case when the network has a sufficient capacity since all layers start to prune neurons due to the $L_0$-norm regularization.
+At each training iteration, we add a new neuron to a layer if (a) the validation loss is lower than its previous value when a neuron was added last time, and (b) all neurons in the layer are activated (i.e., no redundant neurons in the layer).
+The network expansion will terminate when the $L_0$-regularized loss plateaus or some added neurons are deactivated due to the $L_0$-norm regularization.
+This network expansion procedure is detailed in Algorithm~\ref{algo:expansion}.

 Thanks to the learning stage scheduler discussed in Sec.~\ref{sec:scheduler}, we can simulate network expansion easily by manipulating $k$.
 Specifically, we can initialize a very large network to represent an upper-bound on network capacity.
 To start with a small network, we randomly select a small number of neurons and initialize the corresponding $\phi$s to large positive values and set all the remaining $\phi$'s to large negative values, such that only a small portion of the neurons will be activated while the remaining neurons are in a hibernation mode.
 Since they will not be activated, these hibernating neurons consume no computation resources.
 To pretrain the initial small network, we can train NPN with $k=\infty$.
 Upon convergence, we can randomly activate a few hibernating neurons (under the conditions discussed above) and switch $k$ to a small value (e.g., $k=0.5$).
 Along with the original neurons, we can optimize the expanded network by reducing the $L_0$-regularized loss.
 In such a way, we can readily simulate network expansion.
 Upon the network expansion terminates, we can set $k=\infty$ to fine-tune the final network architecture.
 In the experiments, we will resort to this approach to simulate network expansion.